example42/example42.github.io/_drafts/2017-07-17-psick-explained.md

 [TinyPuppet](https://github.com/example42/tp.git) is a module from example42 which allows you to easily manage installation of applications and their configuration files.
  With TinyPuppet it is possible to tell Puppet to just install the application we want, then it's up to us to provide templates and data for our configuration files.

-This is currently the default profile used in PSICK to manage OpenSSH, using only defines for Tiny Puppet module are used to manage OpenSSH installation, eventual template to use for sshd_configuration and eventual source for the whole main configuration directory.
+This is currently the default profile used in PSICK to manage OpenSSH.
+It only uses defines for Tiny Puppet OpenSSH installation, optionally uses a template to use for sshd_configuration or even a static source for the whole main configuration directory.

     class profile::ssh::openssh (
       Enum['present','absent'] $ensure                     = 'present',